The Shining (miniseries): Plot

-The alcoholism and explosive temper that cost Jack Torrance his teaching job also threatens to tear apart his family, after assaulting his young son Danny in a drunken rage.
+The alcoholism and explosive temper that cost Jack Torrance his teaching job also threatens to tear apart his family, after assaulting his 7-year-old son Danny in a drunken rage.
 Horrified, Jack tells his wife Wendy that should he ever start drinking again, he will leave them one way or another, implying he'd prefer suicide to the risk of harming his loved ones again.

 As part of his budding sobriety, Jack takes a high paying job as winter caretaker of the Overlook Hotel, a picturesque summer resort in the Colorado Rockies.
 He's hopeful the isolation will give him time to complete writing his first play.
 Manager Stuart Ullman explains the game “Denver croquet”, with its over-sized mallets and balls, was invented by hotel founder Horace Derwent.
 Danny discovers he can communicate telepathically with the Overlook's head cook, Dick Hallorann, who tells the boy that he, too, "shines".
 Surprised at the power of Danny's mind, Hallorann departs on a mandatory vacation and tells him to contact him if he needs help: Hallorann will hear, wherever he is.
 A malevolent force within the hotel determined to use Danny reveals itself.
 Visions foreshadow what the Torrances will encounter over the winter.
 Danny is also visited by "Tony", an older man who shows him visions of the events to come.

 Jack hears things while exploring the memorabilia-crammed basement.
 Danny tells Wendy that Jack has become increasingly obsessed with the hotel's history and has become hostile towards him.
 Wendy wants to leave before the snow gets too deep, but Jack, obsessed with papers he's found, persuades her to stay.
 He hears his late father's voice from the Overlook's CB radio, telling him Danny must be punished.
 Jack smashes the radio with a mallet.
 Danny encounters the hideous ghost of a woman who committed suicide who grabs him and says “We've all been waiting for you.”